 A forensic accountant can reconstruct any tax filings, review all deductions and credits and analyze all income that was earned to determine whether one spouse should be more responsible for any tax liability.

-However, there could be other types of debt that may be in dispute.
-Credit card debt can be ambiguous in terms of who is actually responsible for the charges.
-Some business loans or personal lines of credit may have been used by each spouse.
+Dividing debt during a divorce can often be the biggest issue couples face during their divorce.
+Between student loans, business loans, credit card debt, and mortgages, it can be hard to tell who is responsible for the debt and charges.
 An accountant can go through the debt statements and transactions to formulate an argument for why the debt should go to a specific spouse.

 An accountant isn't just for digging through paperwork.
-They can also provide expert testimony in court, mediation or negotiations.
+They also provide expert testimony at trial, or during mediation or negotiations.
 It's always easier to advance an argument when you have exact numbers, analysis and proof to back it up.